domoticz/domoticz/dzVents/documentation/README.md

     - *No logging*.
 As silent as possible.

 # Troubleshooting
+So, you think if you have done everything correctly but things do not work (in some way) as you expected.
+Here are a couple steps you can do to find the cause.

 ### Is dzVents enabled?
 Check the settings (see above) and make sure the checkbox **dzVents disabled** is not checked.